astronomer/docs/learn/airflow-params.md

 ![CLI output](/img/guides/airflow-params_cli_param_output.png)

-The Airflow CLI sub-commands with a `--conf` flag are:
+You can use a `--conf` flag with the following Airflow CLI sub-commands:

 - `airflow dags backfill`
 - `airflow dags test`